 What is a Radiation Oncologist?
 What does a Radiation Oncologist do?

 “A Radiation Oncologist is different from a Medical Oncologist - it means that I am board certified in Radiation Oncology.
 It’s a relatively small field – there are fewer than 100 boarded Radiation Oncologists in the nation.
 I use radiation therapy to treat cancer in patients.
 The technology we use has come so far - we use the same technology here [at Angell] as the [human medicine] medical schools use down the street.
 I’m big into proactive pain control – we want to prevent pain before it starts.
 It’s important that the pet is comfortable throughout the therapy.
 That’s why we are always updating our technological approaches – to improve the quality of life.”

 Tell us about some of these new technologies and devices.

-“Well, there’s IMRT, or Intensity-Modulated Radiation Therapy, which we are working on making available at Angell.
+“Well, there’s IMRT, or Intensity-Modulated Radiation Therapy, which is now available at Angell.
 IMRT minimizes side effects by sculpting the radiation treatment beam to the exact size and dimensions of the tumor.
-There’s Stereotactic therapy, or Stereotactic Radiosurgery (SRS), in which very high doses of radiation are delivered using a precise beam to the site of the tumor.
+We are working on introducing Stereotactic therapy, or Stereotactic Radiosurgery (SRS), to Angell soon in which very high doses of radiation are delivered using a precise beam to the site of the tumor.
 The high dosage allows for fewer treatment sessions (3 or 4 instead of 18-20), making the treatment less risky.
-Finally, there’s the Vascular Access Port which can be used to administer anesthesia [for radiation therapy, when the pet needs to remain still] or chemotherapy drugs.
-Using these ports would allow for shorter treatment sessions - and less frequent poking of the pet with needles!”
+Finally, there’s the Vascular Access Port which currently can be used to administer anesthesia [for radiation therapy, when the pet needs to remain still] or chemotherapy drugs.
+Using these ports allow for shorter treatment sessions - and less frequent poking of the pet with needles!”